rtfisher/snid_docker/README.md

 ### File Transfer

 #### Option 1: Using Mounted Directory
 The easiest way to transfer files from within the container back to the system is by using a directory mount.
 SNID-Docker mounts the container directory `desktop` to the directory `snid` on your system desktop.
 Any files you copy into the `desktop` folder in the container will automatically be copied to the `snid` folder and persist even after the Docker container is shut down.
+Similarly, any system files which are copied to `snid` on your system desktop will automatically appear within the mounted `desktop` folder in the container.

 #### Option 2: Using Docker CP
 To copy files from a subdirectory in the container to your system desktop, you could run: